CristianGTrandafir/SetTheoryDSL/README.md

 Type "import SetTheory.ArithExp.*" at the top of your program.
 This will give you access to all of the commands.
+Simply type the commands listed in the following section with their appropriate parameters, and finish the statement off by calling .eval.
+You can print out the result of .eval-ing the commands for helpful information.
+Here is an example of a well-formed statement:

+Assign(Identifier("Set1"), Insert(Identifier("ObjectName"), Identifier(Object))).eval

+This statement will create a set Set1 with the element Object titled ObjectName.

 ////////////////*How the commands work*///////////////